amnsbr/eidev/scripts/modeling/run/README.md

 ## Rerunning optimal simulations with different simulation seeds or perturbed parameters
 Using `cubnm` repeat the optimal simulation of each subject with i) 50 alternative random seeds used for Gaussian noise generation, or ii) one of the four parameters perturbed by +10% or -10% (this is done for 40 randomly selected subjects).
 Usage: `python ./sim_seed/run_all.py` and `python ./perturbation/run_all.py`.

 ## Running the ground truth recovery analysis
 First a synthetic ground truth simulation was run using `sbatch ./ground_truth/gen_synthetic.sbatch`.
-Then the recovery CMA-ES optimization was run using:
+Then the recovery CMA-ES optimizations (using same/different noise seeds listed in `./ground_truth/sim_seeds.txt`) was run using: `bash ./ground_truth/run_12x_recovery.sh`

-- Same Gaussian noise seed as synthetic simulation: `sbatch ./ground_truth/run_recovery.sbatch 410`
-- Different Gaussian noise seed than synthetic simulation: `sbatch ./ground_truth/run_recovery.sbatch 40`